wechaty/docusaurus/_posts/2017-01-06-wechaty-101-presentation.md

 My topic includes:

-1. WHAT is Wechaty
+1. what does it do?
-1. WHY I built Wechaty
+1. why does it exist?
-1. HOW I built Wechaty
+1. how does it work?
-1. RoadMap of Wechaty
+1. what's in it for me?

 >